 The residents of Chipping Cleghorn are astonished to read an advert in the local newspaper that a murder will take place the following Friday at 7:30 p.m. at Little Paddocks, the home of Letitia Blacklock.
 A group gathers and at that precise moment, the lights go out and a young hotel employee, Rudi Schertz, is shot.
 The police assume he had placed the ad and planned it as a robbery, but for Miss Marple it's not that obvious.
 She believes that the killer was likely one of the people in the room.
 When two of those present the evening of the murder are subsequently killed, it is left to Miss Marple to unravel a complex series of relationships and false identities, all centered around Randall Goedler a wealthy industrialist who had died 10 years earlier.Written by

-Seven of the supporting cast of this episode have appeared in Doctor Who.
+Of the 19 credited actors in this episode 8 have appeared in Doctor Who.
 Catherine Tate was Donna Noble, the companion of the tenth Doctor.
 Frances Barber has a recurring role as Madame Kovarian (eye-patch woman).
-Zoe Wanamaker was Cassandra in 'New Earth'.
+Zoe Wanamaker was Cassandra in 'The End of the World' and 'New Earth'.
 Gerald Horan was Father of Mine in 'Family of Blood'.
-Robert Pugh was Tony Mack in 'The Hungry Earth', and Claire Skinner and Alexander Armstrong were Madge and Reg Arwell in the 2011 Christmas special, 'The Widow and the Wardrobe'.
+Robert Pugh was Tony Mack in 'The Hungry Earth', and Claire Skinner and Alexander Armstrong were Madge and Reg Arwell in the 2011 Christmas special, 'The Widow and the Wardrobe', and Keeley Hawes was Ms Delphox in 'Time Heist' in 2014.
 See more »

 8 of 18 people found this review helpful.